-“I value your business, I'm as certain as I can be that the heater is working as expected and it will take at least 24 hrs if not several days for that pool to reach temperature, If it isn't warm in two days, give me a call… otherwise have a very merry Christmas.”
+“I value your business.
+I'm as certain as I can be that the heater is working as expected, and it will take at least 24 hours, if not several days, for that pool to reach temperature.
+If it isn't warm in two days, give me a call.
+Otherwise, have a very Merry Christmas.”

 That's what I should have done.
-What I did instead was to pull over my van too fast in preparation to turn around and hit an enormous piece of tire retread on the side of the road.
+Instead, I pulled over my van too fast in preparation to turn around, and I hit an enormous piece of tire retread on the side of the road.